-The quality of the loan portfolio continues to be strong at 96.7% acceptable and special mention at December 31, 2019.
-Although this is a decline from yearend 2018, we remain encouraged by the determination and resilience of our members through these challenging times.
-Loans 30 days or more past due, an indicator of potential future credit concerns, remained at low levels and ended 2019 at 0.2%.
+Despite concerns early in 2020, credit quality remained sound with over 97% of our loan portfolio being classified in the two highest categories, a slight improvement over the 96.7% at December 31, 2019.
+Loans 30 days or more past due, an indicator of potential future credit concerns, remained at low levels and ended 2020 at 0.12%, compared to 0.17% as of December 31, 2019.

-The Association remains financially strong and we are committed to ensuring it is here for future generations of farmers and ranchers.
-The Association's permanent capital ratio, a key indicator of financial adequacy, was 18.1% as of December 31, 2019, and was well in excess of our regulatory requirement.
-Maintaining a strong capital position is critical to ensure the Association is protected from unexpected losses and is well positioned for future opportunities to serve our owner-members, new members and rural communities in Missouri.
+The FCS Financial Board of Directors and management team remain focused on ensuring that the Association is well positioned for the future and able to weather volatile economic environments.
+The Association's Permanent Capital Ratio, a key indicator of financial adequacy, was 17.4% as of December 31, 2020, and was well in excess of our regulatory requirement.
+Maintaining a strong capital position is critical to ensure the Association can continue to serve our members into the future and has the necessary financial strength to withstand the unexpected losses that may exist in the loan portfolio.

-Based on the Association's sound financial position and strong earnings in 2019, the Board of Directors once again approved sharing a significant portion of the Association's success with our members through our patronage program.
-This year we will be returning over \$27.5 million, or approximately 0.90% of average customer borrowings from FCS Financial, to our members in the form of patronage payments.
-With this year's patronage, we have returned over \$147.5 million to our owner-members since 2006.
-We are especially pleased that this effectively reduces our members' borrowing costs, especially during this challenging period in agriculture.
-We believe patronage provides our owner-members a significant benefit and is one of the many advantages of choosing FCS Financial as your source of financing.
+One of the many benefits of being a member is that FCS Financial shares its success with its members.
+This year, after reviewing all aspects of the Association's financial and operational condition, the Board of Directors declared a patronage distribution from 2020 earnings of \$30.7 million, or approximately 0.94% on average customer borrowings from FCS Financial.
+Since 2006, including this year's patronage, FCS Financial has returned nearly \$180 million to our members.
+We are especially pleased that this effectively reduces our members' borrowing costs, particularly during this challenging period in agriculture.
+Members use these dollars to invest in their operations and support their rural communities by purchasing products and services from local businesses.
+We believe patronage provides a significant advantage for choosing FCS Financial as your source of financing and clearly sets us apart from other lenders.

 We remain optimistic about the future of agriculture and our rural communities.
-The future will not be without its uncertainties and setbacks.
-However, you can count on FCS Financial to remain a dependable and competitive source of financing and related services to our industry, our rural communities, and our members for years to come.
+The future will not be without its uncertainties and setbacks; however, you can count on FCS Financial to remain a dependable and competitive source of financing and financial services for our members and an active supporter of our industry and our rural communities for years to come.

 Thank you again for placing your trust in us and choosing FCS Financial as your financial provider of choice.
-We wish you continued success in 2020 and beyond.
+We wish you a prosperous and healthy 2021.